SteveBronder/riccaticpp/README.md

 ## Documentation

-Read the documentation at [riccati.readthedocs.io](http://riccati.readthedocs.io).
+Read the documentation at [the docs site](https://stevebronder.com/riccaticpp/).

 ## Attribution